 the basics of glass fusing

-Glass Fusing is one of the 4 major disciplines in Glass Art.
-Because Glass Fusing can produce new glass patterns and textures, this technique is also used by Glass Blowers and Stained Glass artists.
+Unquestionably, glass Fusing is one of the four major disciplines in Glass Art.
+Because Glass Fusing can produce new glass patterns and textures, this technique also gets used by Glass Blowers as well as Stained Glass artists.

 Fused glass projects usually start with large sheets of various colored glass.
-The artist will cut the glass into the shapes of each color that they need for the project.
-Then, they add smaller amounts of glass (cut glass, Stringers, Noodles, Frit, or even powdered glass) to get the basic design complete.
-When the design is finished, the cut glass gets placed in the kiln that is heated to 1500 Fahrenheit (815 C).
+Firstly, the artist will cut the glass into the shapes of each color that they need for the project.
+Then, they add smaller amounts of glass – such as cut glass, stringers, noodles, frit, or even powdered glass – to get the basic design complete.
+Finally, after the final design is complete, the cut glass gets placed in the kiln that is heated to 1500 Fahrenheit (815 C).

 This glass is then heated up until it melts together, to form a single piece of glass.
-The glass is cooled down to room temperature for inspection.
+Afterwards, the glass is cooled down to room temperature for inspection.

 heating, melting, and gravity

-The final step is to shape the glass.
+Finally, it is time to shape the glass.
 The glass is heated up to the point where it is soft, but not liquid.
 Then, the glass can be manipulated into the desired shape.
 This manipulation usually involves the use of gravity.

-Gravity will pull the glass down over a mold and the glass will take its shape.
+To explain, the gravity will pull the glass down over a mold and consequently the glass will take its shape.
 The glass can also be manipulated by hand, where the artist reaches into the hot kiln and manually bends the glass.
-This last method is very taxing and difficult, because the glass will want to sag once the artist is done.
+However, this last method is very taxing and difficult, because the glass will want to sag once the artist is done.

 glass fusing techniques